mifi/lossless-cut/docs/index.md

   - **A:** That is forbidden by design, for [several reasons](https://github.com/mifi/lossless-cut/issues/2538#issuecomment-3476574283).
 - **Q:** Can LosslessCut remember more choices, selections, settings?
   - **A:** Maybe, see [#371](https://github.com/mifi/lossless-cut/issues/371).
+- **Q:** Does LosslessCut allow me to cut/merge multiple files in the same timeline?
+  - **A:** No, and I'm not sure if this will ever be implemented.
+Editing multiple files will have to be done in multiple steps.
+See [#976](https://github.com/mifi/lossless-cut/issues/976).

 See also [📝 Recipe cookbook](recipes.md).